Tulika7032/WebTech_proj/README.md

 Blog Section: Allows users to read travel experiences share by others and write their own blog posts.

-Search Functionality: Allows users to search for blog posts or destinations.

 Technologies Used:

 Frontend: